 3.2.3 The use of organophosphates and other products with the same or a similar mode of action is prohibited.

-3.2.4 Fecal samples to monitor internal parasite burdens must be taken at least annually.
+3.2.4 Recommended Fecal samples to monitor internal parasite burdens should be taken at least annually.

 3.2.5 Fecal samples must be reviewed by a competent person.

 3.2.6 Recommended Fecal samples should be taken during the growing season when birds are out on ranging and foraging areas.